Dewey Soriano: Early life and minor league career

+Transition to baseball executive

+After his playing career ended, Soriano initially left baseball altogether, and worked as a nautical ship's pilot for two years.
+He was then lured back to baseball in 1953 and became the general manager of the Rainiers.
+He continued to work in the ownership/management side of baseball for the next decade-plus, eventually serving as president of both the Pacific Coast League and the Western International League for several years.

-When Soriano won the Pilots expansion franchise in late 1967, he didn't have enough money to pay the franchise fee.
+Soriano (as the head of a group of investors that included his brother Max Soriano) won the Pilots expansion franchise in late 1967.
+However, he didn't have enough money to pay the franchise fee.
 In what proved to be a harbinger of things to come, he had to ask for help from former Cleveland Indians owner Bill Daley — who, ironically, had nearly moved the Indians to Seattle earlier in the 1960s.
 In return, Soriano sold Daley a 47 percent stake in the team, making him the largest shareholder.
 Soriano, however, retained the team presidency.
 Largely due to being badly undercapitalized, Soriano was nearly out of money by the end of the 1969 season.

 Almost as soon as the season ended, it was apparent that Soriano wouldn't be able to hold out before moving to a new stadium.
 It was also apparent that the timetable for a new park would have to be significantly advanced, as the Pilots' temporary home, Sick's Stadium, was completely inadequate even for temporary use.
 Soriano put the Pilots on the market, but no credible offers surfaced from Seattle interests.
 Out of desperation, Soriano cut a deal to sell the franchise to a Milwaukee-based group led by Bud Selig.
 However, legal action dragged out throughout the 1969–1970 offseason.
 Ultimately, Soriano took the team into bankruptcy, clearing the way for Selig to take control and move the Pilots to Milwaukee as the Milwaukee Brewers.